sunset1115/Web-App/ReadME.md

 ## book store ##
 	This is RiotJS app.
-	This is made of AngularJS and RiotJS for booking store. book store is simple library for any person.
+	This is made of AngularJS and RiotJS for booking store. book store is simple library with Rest api for any person.

 ## mygallery ##
 	This is AngualrJS gallery app.